 One of the nice things about Burlingame is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Burlingame in 2010 was $62,019, which is wealthy relative to California and the nation.
-This equates to an annual income of $248,076 for a family of four.
-However, Burlingame contains both very wealthy and poor people as well.
+The per capita income in Burlingame in 2018 was $78,987, which is wealthy relative to California and the nation.
+This equates to an annual income of $315,948 for a family of four.

 Burlingame is an extremely ethnically-diverse city.
 The people who call Burlingame home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Burlingame residents report their race to be White, followed by Asian.
 Burlingame also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.68% of the city’s residents.
-Important ancestries of people in Burlingame include German, Italian, English, and Russian.
+People of Hispanic or Latino origin account for 12.12% of the city’s residents.
+Important ancestries of people in Burlingame include Irish, German, Italian, English, and European.

 The most common language spoken in Burlingame is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Chinese and Spanish.